 - Ubuntu installed and running properly

-- Basic programming experience (you’ve written code before at a beginner level in any programming language)
+- Basic programming experience (you’ve written code before at a beginner level in any programming language).
+If you’ve never written code before, check out this Python tutorial.

 C++ is a compiled language.
 What that means is that when you want to run a program that you write in C++, your machine needs to have a special program that translates the C++ that you write into language that the computer understands and can execute.